CottaCush/Dufuna/WEEKLY_TASKS.md

 ### *Week 3: Maths for computer science: Logic .*

 This task is to test your knowledge about basic boolean Logic, truth tables and drawing valid conclusions.
+To submit the task for this week.
+Kindly create a Google doc for your solution and share it directly with your mentors.

 [Logic Problem Sets](./weekly-tasks/week2-logic-problem-set.pdf)

+#### Please Note:
+  You should use Tables to answer questions involving Truth tables.
+  Ensure you give your mentors permission to comment on the Google doc you share with them.